loopbackio/loopback.io/pages/en/lb2/Model-hooks.md

 In the beforeValidate hook, use `this` instead of `modelInstance` to get a reference to the model being validated.
 In this hook, `modelInstance` is not valid.
 " %}

-You must call `next()` to let LoopBack now you're ready to go on after the hook's logic has completed.
+You must call `next()` to let LoopBack know you're ready to go on after the hook's logic has completed.

 {% include warning.html content="
 If you don't call `next()`, the application will appear to \"hang\".